Liquid Gold and Blood: How the Aztecs Turned Chocolate Into Power

 Chocolate, But Make It Religious

 Here’s where things get intense.
 Cacao wasn’t just for kings and warriors.
-It played a role in blood sacrifices.
-Victims would sometimes drink it before being offered to the gods.
-Some accounts even suggest cacao was mixed with blood, creating a kind of sacred cocktail that blurred the line between food and ritual.
+It played a role in blood sacrifices, one of the most important aspects of Aztec religion.
+Victims would sometimes drink xocolatl before being offered to the gods.
+Imagine that: your last meal is a bitter, spicy drink that’s supposed to prepare you for your journey to the afterlife.

 Battle Juice for the Elite